the-me-0/groove/README.md

 ## license

-This project is not yet under license.
+This project is under the [MIT Licence](https://opensource.org/license/mit/).

 ## Contact